Sipaa-Projects/SipaaKernel/CODING_GUIDELINES.md

 SipaaKernel uses a specific naming convention for different elements of the code.
 Here's a summary of the naming conventions used:

 - **Enums and Structures**: PascalCase is used for the naming of enums and structures.
+All the variables & function also uses PascalCase.
 For typedefs, PascalCase is used with an additional uppercase 'T' at the end.
 - **Functions and Variables**: A mix of PascalCase and snake_case is used for function and variable declarations.
-Uppercase snake case is used for preprocessor definitions.
-Function parameters and variables inside data structures use camelCase.
 - **Enum Values and Preprocessor Definitions**: Uppercase snake case is used for enum values.

 Here's a breakdown of the naming convention for enums and structs: